Final submissions due: CLOSED

 - visualization and other types of feedback of smart-city dynamics

 All submissions must be original manuscripts of fewer than 5,000 words, focused on Internet technologies and implementations.
 Please note that each figure counts as 250 words, as part of the word count.
 All manuscripts are subject to peer review on both technical merit and relevance to IC’s international readership — primarily practicing engineers and academics who are looking for material that introduces new technology and broadens familiarity with current topics.
 We do not accept white papers, and papers which are primarily theoretical or mathematical must clearly relate the mathematical content to a real-life or engineering application.
-To submit a manuscript, please log on to ScholarOne (https://mc.manuscriptcentral.com/ic-cs) to create or access an account, which you can use to log on to IC‘s Author Center and upload your submission.
+To submit a manuscript, please log on to ScholarOne (https://mc.manuscriptcentral.com/ic-cs).